cpmcdaniel/Bukkit4Clojure/README.md

 ## Installation

-Place the bukkit-for-clojure.jar file in your server plugins directory.
+Place the bukkit4clj.jar file in your server plugins directory.

 TODO: Provide link to project on dev.bukkit.org where they can download the jar.